Capital One Shopping vs. Honey: Which Cash Back Browser Extension is Better?

 Many CapitalOne Shopping vs. Honey reviews praise CapitalOne Shopping for offering their deal comparison feature on sites other than Amazon while Honey is only on Amazon.
 And while it is more well-rounded, Amazon Prime users and other avid Amazon shoppers may be fine just using Honey for price comparison.

 You can skip Amazon and visit CapitalOneShopping.com to see all the available deals.
-Browse the trending deals or search for products to see all the offers and prices after any CapitalOne Shopping cash back.
+Browse the trending deals or search for products to see all the offers and prices after any CapitalOne Shopping credits.
 It’s an extremely useful tool that shows you every price in one place, saving you from searching multiple stores and sites.

 One thing that I don’t like about CapitalOne Shopping is that it sometimes shows incorrect deals.